Approximate Bayesian inference in semiparametric copula models: Preliminaries: Copulae and Empirical Likelihood

+In the parametric case, frequentist methods of estimation are generally based either on the simultaneous maximization of the likelihood function in $\theta$ and $\lambda$ or on the so-called method of inference functions for margins (IFM) \citep{joe}: here a maximum likelihood estimate of $\lambda$ is obtained using only the second factor of \eqref{eq:copdens}; then the estimate is plugged into the first factor and an estimate of $\theta$ is based on pseudo-data $\hat{u}_{ij}=F(x_{ij}; \hat{\lambda}_j)$.
+The two methods are not equivalent in general \citep{choros:ibragimov:permiakova:10}.

+The first-step estimation may be performed both parametrically and nonparametrically: \cite{genest95} propose a semiparametric approach where nonparametric estimates are contemplated for the marginals and a specific copula function is used.
+The proposed estimator is shown to be consistent and asymptotically normal.

+It is possible to modify the two-step procedure of \cite{joe:05} within a Bayesian framework, where the joint posterior distribution $\pi(\theta, \lambda_1,\cdots,\lambda_d | x)$ is evaluated through a Monte Carlo algorithm, with $\theta$ and $(\lambda_1,\cdots,\lambda_d)$ generated separately in a Gibbs sampling scheme; see \cite{pitt:chan:kohn:06} for a discussion. \cite{smith2} provides a review on sampling schemes and possible prior distributions, in particular in the case of Gaussian copula models, both in a continuous and in a discrete setting.

+A Bayesian nonparametric approach is followed by \cite{wu:14}, who model and estimate only the copula density function by using infinite mixture models and treat the marginals as given.
+In particular, they focus on a mixture of multivariate skew-normal copulas, in order to circumvent the symmetry limitation of the Gaussian copula and to preserve the simplicity of the estimation, which is not the case with the skewed \textit{t} copula.
+The MCMC implementation follows \cite{kalli:griffin:walker:11}.

-In this paper we allow the marginal distributions $F_j$'s to follow either a parametric or a non parametric model.
-For the copula function $C$ we do not make any parametric assumption.
+In all these cases, the goal of the analysis is about the complete dependence structure.
+The aim of this work is different.
+First, we allow the marginal distributions $F_j$'s to follow either a parametric or a non parametric model.
+Secondly, we do not make any parametric assumption for the copula function $C$.
 Rather, we limit our goal to the estimation of a given functional of interest of $C$, say $\phi(C)$.
-In this respect, we adopt a semiparametric Bayesian strategy for estimating $\phi(C)$.
-A thorough discussion of the classical approaches to semiparametric estimation of copula models can be found in \cite{genest95}.
+In this respect, we adopt a semiparametric Bayesian strategy for estimating $\phi(C)$ where the parameter of interest is the particular functional $\phi$ for which we derive an approximated posterior distribution

+where $\hat{L}(\phi; x)$ is a nonparametric approximation of the likelihood function for $\phi$.
+In particular here we use the Bayesian exponentially tilted empirical likelihood of \cite{schen:05}.